-Materiality £96 million (2022: £119 million)

-Basis for determining materiality The

-The materiality that we used in the current year was £96 million which was determined on the basis of 1% of external debt.

-The decrease in materiality from the previous year is due to the decrease in external borrowings of £2.2 billion and associated decrease in intercompany receivables from the lending of the proceeds to other entities within the group.
+Materiality £79 million (2023: £96 million) Basis for determining materiality The materiality that we used in the current year was $\pounds79$ million which was determined on the basis of 1% of external debt.
+The decrease in materiality from the previous year is due to the decrease in external debt of \pounds 1.8 billion.
 External debt is defined as short-term and long-term borrowings.

-Rationale for the benchmark applied

-The company is the main UK debt issuer of the GSK group of companies.
+Rationale for the benchmark applied The company is the main UK debt issuer of the GSK group of companies.
 As such, total assets and external debt were determined to be the most appropriate benchmarks to apply as they relate to the primary focus of management, shareholders and lenders in assessing the performance of the company.

-6. Our application of materiality (continued)
+Independent auditors' report to the members of GlaxoSmithKline Capital plc 6.
+Our application of materiality (continued)

+6.2.
 Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2023 audit (2022: 70%).
+Performance materiality was set at 70% of materiality for the 2024 audit (2023: 70%).
 In determining performance materiality, we considered the following factors:

-- · our risk assessment, including our assessment of the company's overall control environment; - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - · prior period adjustments or errors found in the current year of which there were none.
+- · our risk assessment, including our assessment of the company's overall control environment; - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - prior period adjustments or errors found in the current year of which there were none.

+6.3.
 Error reporting threshold

-We agreed with the Board of Directors that we would report to them all audit differences in excess of £4.8 million (2022: £6.0 million), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Board of Directors that we would report to them all audit differences in excess of £3.9 million (2023: £4.8 million), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Board of Directors on disclosure matters that we identified when assessing the overall presentation of the financial statements.